 The Customer or Vendor subform is a Look-Up

-by Example Menu which means that you can type in a search directly into
+by Example Menu which means that you can type in a search directly

+with "J" appear.
 (Note that the Look-Up by Example Menu is case-sensitive).

 If the Customer or Vendor is not already in the Catalog, you can open the Customer or Vendor catalog by pressing the zoom button to the right and add their data then.
 When you are done, save your changes and close the catalog.
 You will return to the transaction screen with the Customer or Vendor data filled in.